rinconraul/rinconraul.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in the Department of Civil and Environmental Engineering at [Rice University](https://www.rice.edu/), where I work with [Dr. Jamie Ellen Padgett](https://padgett.rice.edu/) on _smart and equitable techniques for  measuring and modeling dynamic resilience on infrastructure systems_.
+I am a Ph.D. candidate in the Department of Civil and Environmental Engineering at [Rice University](https://www.rice.edu/), where I work with [Dr. Jamie Ellen Padgett](https://padgett.rice.edu/) on _smart and equitable techniques for  measuring and modeling dynamic resilience on infrastructure systems_.

 My work focuses on developing resilience modeling approaches, for multi-scale infrastructure systems, that consider smart strategies to analyze low-probability events, compute metrics in multi-scale and heterogeneous systems, and cope with ever-changing conditions (such as aging, deterioration, or technology shifts).
 I am interested in improving the science of measuring, comparing, and updating infrastructure systems performance to attain accurate, unbiased, and inequitable estimates.